Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - added some things in her classes (in the code) (16/05)
    - added some things in her code and created the class UserInput to help her with the data that she wants to get from the user (19/05)
    - added and changed some things in her code (20/05)
+   - Deleted the classes LostPets and FoundPets, cteated the classes IPost, IPostTest and IUserTest and did some changes on her code (21/05)
  * Michal:
  * Sanggil:
    - Administrator & Reward classes created